Natural Ways to Remove Arterial Plaque

 Removing Plaque Build-up in the Arteries

 Healthy diet and exercise can help prevent plaque build up in the arteries, keep cholesterol-medication at bay or there's no need to increase their dosage.
 Arterial plaque raises your risk of getting heart disease and heart attacks.
-You can reduce plaque in the arteries by taking prescribed medications, however by adopting a simple diet and exercise program you can easily reduce them, will save you money and give you a more health-boosting benefits.
+You can reduce plaque in the arteries by taking prescribed medications, however by adopting a simple diet and exercise program you can quickly reduce them, will save you money and give you a more health-boosting benefit.
 If you're currently taking medications, these health improvements may also enhance their cholesterol-reducing effect.

 Diet Adjustments Are Necessary